tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 Since the ``velocity`` column contains the outer shell velocity, the first entry in the velocity column is the velocity of the photosphere -- i.e. the inner boundary of the computational domain (see :ref:`model`).
 Consequently, **none of the other information in the first row is used**.
-In our example, there are only two shells, and the shell will have an inner boundary with a velocity of :math:`9000 km/s`, an outer boundary with a velocity of :math:`10500 km/s`, a density of :math:`2.0*10^{-10} g/cm^3`, a dilution factor of .8, etc.
+In our example, there are only two shells, and the first shell will have an inner boundary with a velocity of :math:`9000 km/s`, an outer boundary with a velocity of :math:`10500 km/s`, a density of :math:`2.0*10^{-10} g/cm^3`, a dilution factor of .8, etc.

 .. note::